damorej-at-theinstitutes/webpack-concat-files-plugin/README.md

 * `bundles`: (_Array_) List of bundle objects
 * `separator`: (_String_) Separator inserted between concatenated content (Optional, default `'\n'`)
 * `allowWatch`: (_Boolean_) Determines whether bundles should be watched and automatically concatenated when using Webpack's watch mode (Optional, default `true`)
+* `allowOptimization`: (_Boolean_) Determines whether Webpack should optimize concatenated bundles according to its optimization configuration.
+Webpack 5 only.
+(Optional, default `false`)

 ### Bundles
 Each object specified in the `bundles` array can contain the following properties: